Article updated: December 12, 2022

-As of March 4, 2019, our legacy analytics solution will no longer be available.
+As of March 4, 2019, our legacy analytics solution is no longer available.

 Few customers were taking advantage of the analytics solution—and when we asked why, a vast majority of customers reported that its features weren’t easy to use and lacked key metrics needed to prove success.

-For customers impacted there are alternative options available.
 We have more robust, intuitive analytics, with improved customization options, more of the metrics customers need, and the ability to track performance trends over time available today in our Professional, Team, Business, and Enterprise plans.
-You can access the upgraded Analytics here, and you can get an overview of all the features in our video playlist.
+Go to the upgraded Analytics.
+Or get an overview of all the features in our video playlist.

-On February 20, 2019, we’ll be removing the synchronization between Assignments Manager and Inbox within Hootsuite, to ensure that Inbox interactions are handled properly, and to provide accurate reporting.
+On February 20, 2019, we’re removing the synchronization between Assignments Manager and Inbox within Hootsuite, to ensure that Inbox interactions are handled properly, and to provide accurate reporting.

 What this means is that assignment and tagging actions from Assignments Manager and Streams will no longer be reflected in Inbox.
 The following workflows will not apply to messages in Inbox: